In an interview with Fox News host Sean Hannity on Donald Trump's immigration platform, Univison...

 - Colorado’s 33,762 Latino-owned businesses had sales and receipts of $6.6 billion and employed 37,629 people in 2007, the last year for which data is available.
 The state’s 14,482 Asian-owned businesses had sales and receipts of $3.4 billion and employed 27,393 people in 2007, according to the U.S. Census Bureau’s Survey of Business Owners.

-Immigrants are integral to Colorado’s economy as workers.
+Immigrants are integral to Colorado’s economy as workers and taxpayers.